 Orsolya Szathmári is a health optimization expert in the field of Holistic Healthcare located in Switzerland.
-She offers six weeks to six months programmes, individually tailored to help improve your general health and lifestyle.
+She offers online and in-person nutrition programs ranging from six weeks to six months, individually tailored to help improve your general health and lifestyle.
 Orsolya is a certified naturopath and nutritionist and offers expertise in the area of nutritional therapy, bioresonance, and energy medicine.

-Here are the typical Swiss food you can expect during Zmorge during weekdays and weekends in Switzerland.
+Here are some of the typical Swiss foods that you can expect to enjoy during Zmorge during weekdays and weekends in Switzerland.

-A typical midweek Zmorge looks much like breakfast in many other places of the world.
+A typical midweek Zmorge looks very similar to breakfast in many other countries throughout the world.
 It usually includes one of the following:

-- slice(s) of bread or rolls with butter and jam, coffee, tea or hot milk
+- a slice(s) of bread or rolls with butter and jam, coffee, tea, or hot milk

-- bowl of cereal with milk, coffee or tea
+- a bowl of cereal with milk, coffee, or tea

-- bowl of Müesli with fruit and yoghurt, coffee or tea
+- a bowl of Müesli with fruit and yogurt, coffee, or tea

-This list is not conclusive.
-Breakfast is very individual and partly depends on whether you are a morning person or not.
-In fact, I know quite a lot of Swiss who leave the house in the morning without eating any breakfast.
+That said, this list is not conclusive, and like anywhere in the world, what a person typically eats for breakfast partly depends on whether they are a morning person or not.
+In fact, many of them leave the house in the morning without eating any anything.

-Other typical dishes to prepare your weekend Zmorge include:
+Other typical Swiss dishes to include in your weekend Zmorge include the following: